WolfeQuilting/wolfequilting.github.io/quilts/scrappy1.md

 ![First Scrappy Block](assets/scrap0.jpg)

-As you can see it's an arrangement of 2.5 x 4.5 inch bricks (scrap pieces).
-Match up 2 lights and 2 darks and when you have 6 light pairs and 10 dark pairs arrange them as shown.
+As you can see, it's an arrangement of 2.5 x 4.5 inch bricks (scrap pieces).
+Match up 2 lights and 2 darks and when you have 6 light pairs and 10 dark pairs arrange them as shown above.
 This will make one 16.5" block (16" finished).

 Here are the two ways I've arranged these blocks: